 Here is an extremely non-technical explanation of how TLS is used when two pieces of software communicate:

 1. Program A initiates a conversation with Program B over the internet.

-2. Before they share data, they agree to use the most secure version of TLS that they both support:
+2. Before the programs share data, they agree to use the most recent (secure) version of TLS that they both support:

 - Program A: “I support TLS 1.2, do you?”

 - Program A: “I support TLS 1.1, do you?”